ualib/agda-algebras/glossary.rst

       a function :math:`f: X → Y` preserving finite meets and joins.

     law of the excluded middle
       This is an axiom of classical logic asserting that for all propositions P either ¬ P or P holds.
+(See also the `LEM Section <https://leanprover.github.io/theorem_proving_in_lean/axioms_and_computation.html?highlight=reduction%20rule#the-law-of-the-excluded-middle>`_ of the :term:`TPIL`.)

     logically equivalent
       Propositions :math:`P` and :math:`Q` are **logically equivalent** provided :math:`P` implies :math:`Q` and :math:`Q` implies :math:`P`.